New Greek government gets off to bumpy start, with a row over tweets

 One Syriza lawmaker, Vassiliki Katrivanou, said the appointment was “a disgrace”.
 The opposition Socialist PASOK party said it was a “blatant violation of fundamental principles of the political left.”

-“Instead of turning its back on the past, the government is legitimising racism and anti-semitism,” a PASOK spokesman said.
+“Instead of turning its back on the past, the government is legitimizing racism and anti-semitism,” a PASOK spokesman said.

-Dimitris Kammenos stirred controversy in the summer with a posting on his Facebook account superimposing the words “We will stay in Europe” on a photograph of the entrance to the Auchwitz concentration camp.
+Dimitris Kammenos stirred controversy in the summer with a posting on his Facebook account superimposing the words “We will stay in Europe” on a photograph of the entrance to the Auschwitz concentration camp.

-It was his perceived attempt to illustrate the hardship encountered by Greeks, but slammed by many, including Greece’s Jewish community, as a “hideous attempt to trivialise” Auchwitz.
+It was his perceived attempt to illustrate the hardship encountered by Greeks, but slammed by many, including Greece’s Jewish community, as a “hideous attempt to trivialize” Auschwitz.
 Kammenos later put it down to a misunderstanding.
-(Writing by Michele Kambas, editing by Larry King)